tagnja/blog/source/draft/mysql-high-performance-optimizing-schema.md

 DATETIME

 DATETIME can stores values from the year 1001 to the year 9999, with a precision of one second.
 It stores the date and time packed into an integer in **YYYYMMDDHHMMSS** format, independent of time zone.
 This uses eight bytes of storage space.

+It **is not** recommended to use a numeric column type (`INT`) to store datetime information.
+MySQL (and other systems too) provides many functions to handle datetime information.
+These functions are faster and more optimized than custom functions or calculations

 TIMESTAMP